QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

 one atom, the other is no two-in-row.
 The first case will not make the function terminate - even though the lat is null with `(is-first?)` returns #f, the `(or two-in-a-row?)` will continue running for at least another round.
-This makes the program a bit wrong, so we want to add termination judgment to `(is-first?)`, making it immediately terminate for empty argument, like this:
+This makes the program a bit wrong: we want to add termination judgment to `(is-first?)`, to make it immediately terminate for empty argument, like this:

 {{< highlight scheme >}}
 (define two-in-a-row-2?